jakejosh6751/Manufacturing-Downtime-Analysis-/README.md

 Analyzed soda bottling production line data.
 Identified key causes of downtime, enabling targeted improvements in operational efficiency.

-## Key Insights
+## Insights & Recommendation
+1. What is the leading cause of downtime between operator and non-operator sources?
-1. Operators were the leading cause of dodowntime.
+- Operators were the leading cause of dodowntime.
 - Provide batch change training for Mac and machine adjustment training for other operators.

+2. hahaha
-2. Mac's downtime is mainly due to batch changes, while other operators struggle with machine adjustments.
+- Mac's downtime is mainly due to batch changes, while other operators struggle with machine adjustments.
+- Leverage preventive maintenance schedules to minimize or predict machine failure.

+3. hhhh
-3. Five factors cause 80% of downtime; three are linked to operator errors.
+- Five factors cause 80% of downtime; three are linked to operator errors.
-4. Mac's efficiency is slightly below the overall average of all operators.

-## Recommendation
-Provide batch change training for Mac and machine adjustment training for other operators.
-2. Leverage preventive maintenance schedules to minimize or predict machine failure.
-3. Upgrade or replace aging equipment with high downtime (need more data to ascertain age of equipment).
+- Upgrade or replace aging equipment with high downtime (need more data to ascertain age of equipment).

+4.
+- Mac's efficiency is slightly below the overall average of all operators.
-4. Implement real-time tracking systems or forecasting methods to maintain optimal stock levels.
+- Implement real-time tracking systems or forecasting methods to maintain optimal stock levels.

 ## Additional Project Files
 - Data Dictionary